 Directing Live Music for BBC Scotland's ‘The Entertainment Mix’

-As Kieran puts it, "Our senior producer Lori Duncan Allan gave us incredible creative freedom, which is exciting but also a huge challenge.
+As Kieran puts it, "Lori Duncan Allan, our senior producer, gave us total creative freedom.
+As a director it’s awesome to have that, but you have to be able to deliver something knock-out every time.
 Each artist deserved something unique and bold, and delivering that standard consistently on live radio takes a phenomenal effort."

 Among this season’s highlights was a standout session from Scottish indie icons Franz Ferdinand, which earned its own special release on BBC iPlayer.
 For Kieran, this had personal significance: "I grew up listening to Franz Ferdinand, so directing their session was surreal.
 Like meeting your idols.
 They took the project to a whole other level."